Rocket Lab The Beat Goes On (BlackSky 18-19) Electron

 The The Beat Goes On (BlackSky 18-19) mission launched aboard a Rocket Lab Electron rocket.
 Electron is a two-stage orbital expendable launch vehicle (with an optional third stage) developed by the American aerospace company Rocket Lab.
 Electron is a small-lift launch vehicle designed to launch small satellites and cubesats to sun-synchronous orbit and low earth orbit.
 The Electron is the first orbital class rocket to use electric-pump-fed engines, powered by the 9 Rutherford engines on the first stage.
 It is also used as a suborbital testbed (called HASTE) for hypersonics research.
 Detailed rocket specifications and performance data are available in the rocket details above.

-Did the Electron booster attempt a landing?
+Did the Rocket Lab Electron booster for The Beat Goes On (BlackSky 18-19) attempt a landing?

 Yes, the Electron first stage booster attempted a Parachute Landing at a designated landing zone.
 Booster recovery allows Rocket Lab to reuse rocket components, significantly reducing launch costs.
 Learn more about the landing details.

-What weather conditions could have delayed this launch?
+What weather conditions could have delayed the Rocket Lab Electron The Beat Goes On (BlackSky 18-19) launch?

-How can I get updates if the launch is delayed?
+How can I get updates if the Rocket Lab Electron The Beat Goes On (BlackSky 18-19) launch was delayed?

-This page is updated in real-time with the latest launch status, including any delays or scrubs.
-You can also check our space launch schedule for the most current information.
-Enable push notifications through our mobile app to receive instant alerts about launch status changes, weather holds, or new launch times.
-We recommend following official live streams for the most immediate range updates.
+This page was updated in real-time with the latest Rocket Lab Electron launch status, including any delays or scrubs for the The Beat Goes On (BlackSky 18-19) mission.
+You can also check our space launch schedule for historical launch information.
+Our mobile app provides push notifications for instant alerts about launch status changes.
+Official Rocket Lab live streams provided the most immediate range updates during the launch window.